North Carolina Museum of Natural Sciences’ Astronomy Days will take place January 28th and 29th, 2023, from 10 a.m. to 5 p.m. each day.

 NC Museum of Natural Sciences

-Create a rocket masterpiece and launch it sky-high!
+Create a rocket masterpiece and launch it sky high!

 Bring Back the Night Sky